MicrosoftDocs/entra-docs/docs/includes/app-provisioning-ldap.md

 ## Ensure ECMA2Host service is running and can read from the directory server

-Follow these steps to confirm that the connector host has started and has identified any existing users from the directory server.
+Follow these steps to confirm that the connector host has started and has read any existing users from the directory server into the connector host.

  1. On the server running the Microsoft Entra ECMA Connector Host, select **Start**.
  2. Select **run** if needed, then enter **services.msc** in the box.